swyxio/swyxdotio/content/writing/nontechnical/friendcatchers.md

 - Does its job without your involvement after creation
   - This is [Leverage](https://www.youtube.com/watch?v=GtyWqj2ESiQ), a form of [Productize Yourself](https://nav.al/productize-yourself)

+## "Learn in Public" Friendcatchers

 A **"Learn in Public" Friendcatcher** also invites readers to ask about things you don't answer, and to correct things you got wrong.
 This is **open source, collaborative knowledge.**

+In terms of [Learning Gears](https://www.swyx.io/writing/learning-gears), Friendcatchers are produced by Connectors, not Explorers.
+You know something others don't, and build the resources that Explorers will find that serve as landmarks and maps for their journey.

+Creating a good Friendcatcher is great, because it is something you can pour resources into continually refining and making better, and continues working even if you step away.
+This makes a lot more mileage out of your daily efforts than other forms of content, for example things that are news related or a less ambitious talk.

 ## Examples of Friendcatchers